The wonders of Algae

 in Medical News Today

 Myricetin is a flavonoid found in parsley and other plants.
-It has been shown to help prevent skin cancer.
 Parsley contains one of the highest concentrations of myricetin per 100 gramsTrusted Source.

-Studies have shownTrusted Source that parsley and other green herbs and vegetables can block the cancer-causing effects of heterocyclic amines.
-These are chemical compounds that have cancer-causing qualities.
+Studies have shownTrusted Source that parsley and other green herbs and vegetables can block heterocyclic amines.
+These are chemical compounds that have negative qualities.
 They are generated when meat is grilled at high temperatures.

 Those who prefer charred steak should pair it with green vegetables, such as parsley, to help reduce these potentially harmful effects.

 Apigenin is a natural chemical found in parsley.
-In a 2015 reviewTrusted Source, it was shown to decrease tumor size in an aggressive form of breast cancer.
-Researchers believe that apigenin could be a promising non-toxic cancer treatment in the future.........
+Researchers believe that apigenin could be a promising non-toxic health aid going into the future.

 Taken from article